jakubDoka/the-worst-midustry-plugin/README.md

     - [x] stats - plugin is counting player actions and saving then to database
   - [x] full control - modifying database can be done from server terminal, game or discord
   - [x] /search - searching in a database can be performed by any player
+  - [x] /mapmanager - command to manage maps.
+They ase stored in database and can be e enabled or disabled.
+    - [ ] map stats - serves should track statistics to convey what maps should be removed.
 - [x] configurations - plugin is highly configurable, all ranks can be defined by the owner of server
   - [x] /configure - gives ability to modify json config file from command like game and discord
     - [x] reloading - configuration can be reloaded while server is running